 - Show older children how to hold and blow their nose to reduce pressure

 - If older, they can suck on boiled sweets to help reduce the pressure

 This is a tricky one.
 The good thing?
 There’s plenty of tricks to keep them entertained whether it’s their first flight or they’re a regular flyer.

 Teach them about the destination

-- Get them exploring before they arrive by teaching them all about countries, cities and cultures with Lonely Planet’s Amazing World Atlas app
+- Get your children exploring before they arrive at their destination by teaching them all about different countries, cities and cultures

 - Teach them about local foods – and encourage them to try something completely different

 - Load your phone or MP3 player with your child’s favourite songs

 - Take their favourite books in print or eBooks

 Even if you don’t like your child using technology, there’s no denying that apps, tablets and games can be a great distraction when travelling.